 Hidden Figures is a film about racism and sexism in Pre Civil Rights Act Virginia that wants you to know that it’s a film about racism and sexism in Pre Civil Rights Act Virginia.
 The film claims to be based on ‘true events’ however after a bit of research, you discover that while the three main women in the film are based on real people, just about every other person in this film didn’t exist in real life.

-The real life story of the first African-American women in positions of power at NASA is actually a very intriguing one worthy of big screen however the writers felt like they can’t go 2 minutes without showing you that you are in Virginia in 1961 and someone needs to act unnecessarily racist just to make the audience grasp.
+The real-life story of the first African-American women in positions of power at NASA is actually a very intriguing one worthy of the big screen however the writers felt like they can’t go 2 minutes without showing you that you are in Virginia in 1961 and someone needs to act unnecessarily racist just to make the audience gasp.
 Especially when considering the fact that the real Katherine G. Johnson who is played in the film by Taraji P. Henson said this level of racism didn’t exist when she was there back in the 50s and 60s.

-I guess my recommendation would be look into the true story of the impact Katherine Johnson, Dorothy Vaughan and Mary Jackson had as is truly an inspiring one.
+I guess my recommendation would be to look into the true story of the impact Katherine Johnson, Dorothy Vaughan and Mary Jackson had as is truly an inspiring one.
 As far as the film goes, good intentions do not equal a good movie.
-And For the love of God, fix the damn focus, you got 25 million dollars, it isn’t that hard.
+And For the love of God, fix the focus, you got 25 million dollars, it isn’t that hard.